Azure/java-aks-aca-dapr-workshop/docs/index.markdown

-# Dapr Workshop for Pub/Sub and Observability in Java
+# Workshop to implement Pub/Sub and Observability in Java Applications using Dapr

 ## Introduction

 This workshop teaches you how to apply [Dapr](https://dapr.io) to a Java microservices application using Pub/Sub with Kafka.
+It also demonstrates Dapr's builtin support for [distributed tracing](https://docs.dapr.io/concepts/observability-concept/) using any backend monitoring tools.
+Finally, the workshop provides hands on experience in using [Azure Kubernetes Service (AKS) GitOps cluster extension](https://docs.microsoft.com/en-us/azure/aks/cluster-extensions) to automated configuration management.

 ### The domain